liferay/liferay-docs/userGuide/en/chapters/04-web-content-management.markdown

 - Dynamic Data Lists

-For details about Liferay's social collabortation suite, see chapter 4.
+For details about Liferay's social collaboration suite, see chapter 4.
 For details about using the control panel to manage web content, see chapter 12.

 ### Page Customizations